joblocal/middy-json-api-parser/README.md

 # Middy JSON API Parser

-This is a [middy](https://middy.js.org/) middleware, which parsing AWS API Gateway events according to the [JSON:API spec](https://jsonapi.org/).
+This is a [middy](https://middy.js.org/) middleware, which is parsing AWS API Gateway events according to the [JSON:API spec](https://jsonapi.org/).

 ## Installation